-Register DLL Files with Regsvr32
+4. Register DLL Files with Regsvr32

 - Press the OK button.

-- You’ll need to replace username in that path with the actual username folder title.
+- You’ll need to replace the username in that path with the actual username folder title.

 - Look for the MSC tool that isn’t opening for you.

 - Next, right-click the MSC tool that isn’t opening.

-- Enter ‘filename_old’ as the new title for the MSC file.
+- Enter filename_old as the new title for the MSC file.

 - Then restart the Windows OS.

-Register Msxml.dlls via the Command Prompt
+5. Register Msxml.dll via the Command Prompt

 - Then you can restart Windows.

-Fix MMC DLLs With File Association Fixer v2
+7. Fix MMC DLLs With File Association Fixer v2

 - Open the software’s Zip folder in File Explorer.